Land and Real Property Transactions

 - the lease is for a term of more than 10 years; or

 - the lease is for an amount in excess of $25,000/year.

 - Please see the KBOR policy Ch.11, Sec.
 E. Facilities 11.Land Transactions e.(4) for leases with Kansas State University Foundation and other related organizations.

 C. Easements and Land Access Agreement

 Kansas State University may grant access or utility easements on university real property and requires approval from the Attorney General (K.S.A.
 74-3264 and 75-2131).
 Such easements may be permanent or time-limited, depending on what best serves the interest of the university.
-All easement requests should be submitted to Campus Planning and Facilities Management.
+All easement requests should be submitted to Campus Planning and Project Management.
 The easement will be reviewed for any conflicts.
-Campus Planning and Facilities Management will obtain departmental approval as necessary.
+Campus Planning and Project Management will obtain departmental approval as necessary.
 All easements and land access agreements will follow the steps as outline on the appropriate routing sheet.
 For easements, use the Easement Routing Sheet.
 For land access agreements, use the Land Access Routing Sheet.

 - Sales and Purchases